 Another handy feature in most modern walkie talkies is privacy codes.
 It doesn’t secure your communication but instead limits the noise.
 However, keep in mind that having a privacy code doesn’t stop others from accidentally listening to you and your mate talking.

-Quit worrying about that impending deadline while on vacation and switch to a walkie talkie when on a cruise.
+I guess it’s time to quit worrying about that impending deadline while on vacation and switch to a waterproof walkie talkie when on a cruise.
 There are several appealing radio options when it comes to using them on cruise ships.
 It might be best if you put in careful thought and effort in choosing the right one.

-Our list of top-rated walkie talkies is based on thorough research and will surely help you find the best one!
+Our list of top-rated walkie talkies to use on a cruise ship is based on thorough research and will surely help you find the best one!
 Check out our recommendations that will not only keep you well-connected but also relaxed thanks to their non-distracting ways!

-Our top-most favorite is the Retevis RT-22 that works exceptionally well in docks and shore excursions.
+Our top-most favorite is the Retevis RT-22 (check latest price on amazon) that works exceptionally well in docks and shore excursions.